yatisht/usher/src/matUtils/README.md

 **-s**: Write a tsv listing all samples in the tree and their parsimony scores (terminal branch length).

-**-c**: Write a tsv listing all clades in the tree and their occurrence over nodes in the tree.
+**-c**: Write a tsv listing all clades in the tree and the number of samples they include.

 **-m**: Write a tsv listing all mutations in the tree and their occurrence count.